Strategic Tips for Resolving Workplace Conflicts

 Here is a practical, results-driven “how-to” guide for resolving workplace conflicts constructively.

 First ‘Do no harm!’
 The most important rule in resolving anything is to avoid making the situation worse!
 Some leaders end up stirring emotions even more or adding their own negative energy into the mix.
 Before diving in, recognize that poor handling of conflict often causes more damage than the original issue.
 Many well-intentioned managers inadvertently do harm by reacting emotionally or intervening without full understanding.
 The first rule is simple but vital: avoid actions that add stress or inflame tensions.
 If you're not confident in your approach, pause, prepare, and strategize.
+Note that this does not mean that intervention can be delayed or avoided (see #2!).

 Act quickly, but not emotionally.
 Very few problems get solved while tempers are flaring.
 Air must be let out of the balloon first!
 Emotional intensity must be addressed before resolution can begin.
 De-escalation is a leadership tool, and it is not the same as avoidance.
 Build in short-term solutions to relieve pressure: separate team members temporarily, reassign tasks if necessary, or authorize a brief cooling-off period.
 In a large and multi-shift organization, empower frontline leaders with clear protocols so they aren’t waking you at 2 a.m. for permission to take obvious action.
+For example, does the night shift supervisor have the ability to separate workers, change their assignments temporarily to gain space and time, or even to send them home pending investigation.
+The off-shift leaders should be fully aware of the tools available to them to de-escalate.

 Immediately begin an objective investigation.
 Investigations and the resulting actions are time sensitive.
 Start gathering facts immediately - else no one will be able to separate fact from fiction.
 Delays suggest to team members that you’re not serious about solving the issue and risk establishing an acceptance of inappropriate behavior.
 Quick, professional follow-through shows that the organization is serious about maintaining a respectful and effective work environment.
+Nothing undercuts a leader’s credibility quite like visible foot dragging on investigating and delaying taking action to resolve conflicts.

 Be prepared!
 Just as the old slogan suggests, always prepare before tackling a thorny and emotional conflict.
 (See tip #1 again!!!).
 Think through what you know about the situation and prepare yourself emotionally to engage without losing your cool.
 If you aren’t ready, and you blow up or take rash action, you’ll make the situation much worse and compromise your own credibility.
 (Did I mention to re-read tip #1 above?)